mwmancuso/Personal-NoteApp/README.md

 ####Alpha (v1)

 The alpha phase is the first production phase for this project.
 For that reason, a plethora of bugs is expected to pop up.
 These must be dealt with before moving onto the beta phase.
 Also, v1 will be incomplete in terms of usability.
 Most of the functionality expected will be there, but some features will have to be pushed off until v2.
 For that reason, the alpha phase should allow only a select number of users in the beginning.
 Later during the alpha phase, it may be opened up to the public.

+The alpha phase is expected to be completed by the time my graduation experience presentation begins.

 ####Beta (v2)